Skip to main content

 Entrypoint

 This is the main file of your project.
-If you do not define arun property, entrypoint is the file that gets executed by the runtime.
+If you do not define a run property, entrypoint is the file that gets executed by the runtime.

 Run command

 The run property in the .replit file is a key feature that determines the initial command or series of commands executed when the Run button is selected in a Replit environment.
 The Run command can be specified either as a string representing the command to execute, or an array of strings representing the command and individual arguments to that command.
+Some common ways to configure the Run command:

-This example shows how to pass single command to execute directly in the Replit App.
-With this in your
+• Single command: This example shows how to pass single command to execute directly in the Replit App.
+With this in your .replit file, pressing the Run button will display a greeting in the Console pane: Example: run = "echo 'Hello, Replit!'"

-In some situations it may be beneficial to be more explicit, avoiding the need for parsing quotes or shell interpolation rules.
-We can rewrite the above example to separate the arguments.
+• Explicit arguments: In some situations it may be beneficial to be more explicit, avoiding the need for parsing quotes or shell interpolation rules.
+You can rewrite the above example to separate the arguments.
+Note, you no longer need both ' and ", since you are explicitly passing the greeting as the first and only argument to echo: Example: run = ["echo", "Hello, Replit!"]

-This example shows how to run multiple processes, such as a frontend and a backend, simultaneously.
-This could be useful if developing a python backend and a typescript frontend, where each server binds to a different port:
+• Multiple commands: This example shows how to run multiple processes, such as a frontend and a backend, simultaneously.
+This could be useful if developing a python backend and a typescript frontend, where each server binds to a different port: Example: run = "python -m app & npm run start & wait"

 Process management

-While multiple commands can be simultaneously run with&, you may want a better experience distinguishing logs between services.
+While multiple commands can be simultaneously run with &, you may want a better experience distinguishing logs between services.
 You can add system dependencies like process-compose to better orchestrate multiple processes.

 Build phase